Executive Policy #15

 Quid pro quo sexual harassment occurs when:

-- Submission to such conduct is made either explicitly or implicitly a term or condition of any individual's employment or education; or
+- Submission to unwelcome verbal or physical conduct of a sexual nature is made either explicitly or implicitly a term or condition of any individual's employment or education; or

-- Submission to or rejection of such behavior by an individual is used as the basis for employment or educational decisions affecting the individual.
+- Submission to or rejection of unwelcome verbal or physical conduct of a sexual nature by an individual is used as the basis for employment or educational decisions affecting the individual.

 - Physical assault;